About IADVL

 Indian Journal of Dermatology, Venereology and Leprosy (IJDVL)

 The IJDVL was first published in 1935 as the Indian Journal of Venereal Diseases by Dr. U.B.
 Narayan Rao entirely as a personal effort.
-In1941 its name was changed to Indian Journal of Venereal Diseases and Dermatology to reflect the increasing importance of dermatology asa speciality.
+In 1941 its name was changed to Indian Journal of Venereal Diseases and Dermatology to reflect the increasing importance of dermatology as a speciality.
 In 1955, the journal was handed over to the Indian Association of Dermatologists and Venereologists and it was renamed as the Indian Journal of Dermatology and Venereology.
 In 1973, the association was renamed as the Indian Association of Dermatologists, Venereologists and Leprologists (IADVL) and the journal name was also changed to Indian Journal of Dermatology, Venereology and Leprology (IJDVL).
 This is a bimonthly journal indexed in DOAJ, EMBASE/ Excerpta Medica, Indian Science Abstracts, IndMed, MEDLINE/Index Medicus, Scimago Journal Ranking, SCOPUS, Science Citation Index Expanded and has passed through the able hands of several editors.
 Their untiring efforts has lead the journal to pinnacles of academic glory reaching all of over 10200 members of this organization as well as almost 200 medical colleges in India with an impact factor of 2.229(2017).

 Indian Dermatology Online Journal (IDOJ) : www.idoj.in

 Indian Dermatology Online Journal (IDOJ) was started in year 2010 as maiden open access online journal by IADVL and from January 2018, it is available as print journal.
-IDOJ is a Bimonthly journal (6 issues in a year) indexed in PubMed Central (PMC).
+IDOJ is a bimonthly journal (6 issues in a year) indexed in PubMed Central (PMC).
 It was introduced with main objective to showcase dermatology in India.
 This journal welcomes articles from across the globe but specially encourages articles on pure clinical dermatology in India.
 Keeping in mind the spirit of the journal and its raison d’etre of encouraging sharing of science of dermatology in India, this fledgling journal is steadily growing in its stature, contents and readership.
 The journal is registered with the following abstracting partners: Baidu Scholar, CNKI (China National Knowledge Infrastructure), EBSCO Publishing's Electronic Databases, Ex Libris – Primo Central, Google Scholar, Hinari, Infotrieve, National Science Library, ProQuest, TdNet, Wanfang Data.
 The journal is indexed with DOAJ, PubMed Central.
 The manuscript submission is free of cost and complimentary print copies are sent to all the corresponding authors and about 500 medical colleges across India.
 The journal promotes research in clinical practice through education and dissemination of knowledge in the field of dermatology and its sub-specialties.
 The Journal encourages bringing together academicians and clinicians to be a part of this initiative by contributing, reviewing and thus promoting scientific works and science.

 Indian Journal of Postgraduate Dermatology